Navigating Autism Together Through Social Stories

 More than just a story about autism, it’s a guide for understanding emotional regulation, the cost of masking, and the healing power of being truly seen and accepted.

-A powerful metaphor for carrying emotions, thoughts, and daily experiences, helping children understand when their emotional load feels too heavy and how to lighten it with support.
+A powerful metaphor that helps children understand when their emotional load feels too heavy and how to lighten it with support.

-Adrián learns about the “mask” he wears to fit in, the exhausting effort it requires, and the healing relief of unmasking, taking off his shoes, letting his hands flap, and discovering safe spaces where he can be himself without pretending.
+Adrián learns about the “mask” he wears to fit in and the exhausting effort it requires.
+He discovers the healing relief of unmasking, taking off his shoes, letting his hands flap, and finding safe spaces where he can be himself.

-When Guillermo gets hurt, Adrián feels the pain in his own body, exploring how autistic children often carry others’ emotions and how to sort through what belongs to them.
+When Guillermo gets hurt, Adrián feels the pain in his own body.
+This explores how autistic children often carry others’ emotions and how to sort through what belongs to them.

 From “burning out” to “cat got your tongue,” Adrián’s brain creates pictures of what words actually say, showing how literal processing works and why it’s not wrong, just different.